kostasafe/Linked-data-app/README.md

 # Linked Data App Progress
 ## Overview

 This project is a web application built using Python and Streamlit.
-The app provides a simple interface with a navigation bar for easy access to different pages, such as "Home" and "GitHub".
+The app provides a simple interface with a navigation bar for easy access to different pages.
 The application is configured to run in a wide layout with the sidebar collapsed by default.
 ### Features Implemented

     Streamlit Configuration